 Joseph Ravenell, MD, Associate Dean for Diversity Affairs

-Richard E. Greene, MD, Director of Gender and Health Education
+Richard E. Greene, MD, Director of Health Disparities Education

 Dr. Greene is an attending physician at NYC Health + Hospitals/Bellevue, where he was named 2016 Physician of the Year.
 He is also associate director of the primary care residency program at NYU School of Medicine.
 Dr. Greene presents across the country on primary care topics, including LGBTQ+ healthcare disparities.
 He has been named Outpatient Teacher of the Year for his role in the primary care and categorical residency programs, and he received the Leonard J. Tow Humanism in Medicine Award from the medical school class of 2016.
 Dr. Greene is also the medical director of the Center for Health, Identity, Behavior and Prevention Studies.
 Learn more about Dr. Greene.
 Contact him at firstname.lastname@example.org.